-Our shipment is in, and the release date is January 1, so call your order in right now for Pope Francis’ “The Joy of the Gospel.”
-We’ll be using this as the basis for our Lenten program, too, so check back for details on that.
+Our shipment is in, so call your order in right now for Pope Francis’ “The Joy of the Gospel” (English or Spanish).

 Sister Kathryn Hermes is coming back to Chicago!